How To Control Cherry Shrimp Population?

 Now that we know why it is bad to have too many cherry shrimps in the tank, let’s talk about some of the ways we can control that population:

-The easiest and most effective way to control the cherry shrimp population is by selling them.
-This way, you’ll be able to earn some side money too!
+Selling cherry shrimp is the easiest and most effective way to control the population.
+This way, you’ll also be able to earn some side money!

-The main purpose is not get rich here.
-We need to control the population of cherry shrimp colony.
+The main purpose is not to get rich here.
+We need to control the population of the cherry shrimp colony.
 And selling them is the most efficient way to do so.

 If your tank has too many shrimps, you can sell the cull shrimps.
-This way, the tank will be left with only the high-quality shrimps.
+This way, the tank will be left with only high-quality shrimp.
 It will offer you much higher quality offspring in the later generations.

 Owner: Kaz Brown